cywang117/dnd/Table-Rules.md

 - [Combat flanking](https://5e.tools/variantrules.html#flanking_dmg) is in effect.
 - [Inspiration](https://5e.tools/variantrules.html#inspiration_phb) expires at the end of each session.
 - One inspiration point is awarded based on player vote at the end of each session, to be useable for the next session.
+- Death may happen, and your actions have consequences.